SubhiAboud/PRODIGY_ML_03/README.md

-# PRODIGY_ML_03

 # Image Classification Notebook (Cats and Dogs)

 In this notebook, I implement an image classification task to distinguish between images of cats and dogs.
-It uses a dataset containing images of cats and dogs, and trains and evaluates several deep learning models.
+It uses a dataset containing images of cats and dogs, and trains and evaluates several deep-learning models.

 ## Main Contents: